 This week we were treated to the interesting spectacle of a southern belle gone bad.
-I don’t mean Paula Deen spoiled like an overripe tomato, or that she found an elderly Clyde and pulled a few bank jobs with him, I mean she appears to be entirely bereft of that fine art of which Bill Clinton is amply endowed, of dissembling.
+I don’t mean Paula Deen became spoiled like an overripe tomato, or that she found an elderly Clyde and pulled a few bank jobs with him, I mean she appears to be entirely bereft of that fine art of which Bill Clinton is amply endowed, the art of dissembling.

 We all want to dress for less, but dress well.
 In recent years, and for larger families, this hasn’t always been easy.
 In part one of this ‘series’ (can a two-part article be a series?)
 I wrote about some of the reasons we have come to such a sorry pass in America, clothing-wise.
 I have recently finished ‘Overdressed: The Shockingly High Cost of Cheap Fashion’, by Elizabeth Cline, and felt the need to share some of what I learned.

 I read recently about a woman, a new mom, in another country who had wanted to have a baby for all of her married life, which was a very long time considering her age as of this writing, but was unable to.
 Finally, she conceived at the tender age of seventy, or something close to assisted living age.